yandex-cloud/docs/en/overview/quickstart.md

 ---
 title: "Getting started with {{ yandex-cloud }}"
-description: "In this article, you will learn how to get started with {{ yandex-cloud }}.
-Find out how to create Linux and Windows VMs, use {{ objstorage-name }} services for data storage (S3), set up a network and load balancers, manage access to resources, and create clusters in a variety of databases."
+description: "With the help of this article, you will learn how to work with {{ yandex-cloud }} cloud platform.
+Let's take a closer look at how to create Linux and Windows virtual machines, use {{ objstorage-name }} (S3) storage services, configure networking and load balancers, manage access to resources, and create database clusters."
 ---

 # Getting started with {{ yandex-cloud }}